What is internal mobility and why do you need it?

 What is internal mobility?

-Internal mobility is often used interchangeably with career mobility and talent mobility, but the foundation remains the same: giving your talent the ability to pursue a broader range of opportunities can create not only a more capable and engaged employee, but also a more resilient organization.
+Internal mobility is also known as career mobility or talent mobility.
+Whatever you want to call it, the foundation remains the same: giving your talent the ability to pursue a broader range of opportunities to not only create more capable and engaged employees but also a more resilient organization.
+The best internal mobility strategies encourage people to take on new growth opportunities that align with the employee’s long-term career goals and business priorities.

-Examples of internal mobility
+6 benefits of internal mobility

+#1.
 Promotions

 When a more senior position such as a manager or team lead becomes available in a company, that role can be filled by someone from the existing talent pool.
 Climbing the corporate ladder is probably what comes to mind when many people think of internal mobility, but it’s just one among several other examples.

+#2.
 Intradepartmental and interdepartmental transfers

 Intradepartmental transfers are when an employee is moved to a different role within the same department.
 In contrast, interdepartmental transfers occur when an employee is moved from one department to another.

+#3.
 New roles

 Regardless of their size, most businesses create new roles to meet evolving demands.
 These positions can be filled by the most skilled and best-suited person within the company.

+#4.
 Mentorships

 Employees can move around to learn from their colleagues in other departments.
 This could be to help upskill an employee for a promotion or to expand their understanding of another role or area of the business.

+#5.
 Projects and gigs

 Employees have the opportunity to work on part-time assignments to develop new skills and enhance cross-functional collaboration.
 Project and gig work can help companies respond rapidly to emerging needs by reallocating talent from across the organization.

-What are the different types of internal mobility programs?
+5 types of internal mobility programs

+#1.
 Role-to-role mobility

 Role-to-role mobility, also known as lateral mobility, describes a job change in which individuals move internally from one position to another with little change in their salary or level.
 Although employees aren’t moving vertically on the traditional career ladder, that doesn’t mean that role-to-role mobility isn’t beneficial.
 It allows workers to apply the skills they’ve acquired in their current role to other areas of the business, in turn, fueling more effective cross-functional collaboration and knowledge-sharing.

+#2.
 Transfers

 In contrast to role-to-role mobility, transfers occur when employees keep the same responsibilities and compensation but change their physical location.
 Transfers can be permanent, temporary, or ad-hoc and typically take place to meet business priorities or employee preferences.

+#3.
 Upward mobility

 Upward mobility is what employees generally think of as a promotion.
 It means that a worker advances to a higher job class or function within the same department because of their excellent performance.
 Upward mobility is a powerful way to keep employee satisfaction and engagement high while boosting morale and productivity.
 Promoting employees from within your own organization sends a positive signal to their colleagues that their efforts will be rewarded and demonstrates that your organization values internal mobility.

+#4.
 Project-based mobility

 Project-based mobility allows employees to collaborate with colleagues they may not normally work with.
 Team members from different departments come together to achieve a common business goal or complete a specific, one-off project by leveraging a diverse set of functional expertise.
 Project-based mobility enables employees to dedicate part of their work to projects beyond their usual workflow and department.

+#5.
 Internal mobility platforms

 Internal mobility platforms, also known as talent marketplaces, are new technological innovations that are designed to facilitate all forms of career movement and project-based work.
 Talent marketplaces are one of the most impactful technologies for internal mobility, as these platforms match employees to open opportunities based on the skills they possess and the knowledge they wish to hone.

-How to enable internal mobility at your organization
+3 steps to enable internal mobility at your organization

 #1.
 Embrace role-to-role mobility